laurentknauss/Smart-Contract-Function-Selectors-/README.md

 In an Ethereum based network, the solidity compiler  (in our case 'solc')  automatically generates the function selectors based on the function name and parameters types defined in the contract . <br>

 When a function is called on a smart contract, the function selector is used to identify which function should be executed.

+To run the program : "go run functionSelector.go" .